VitaliSantalau/EPAM-Lab-Spring-Summer-2022/README.md

 # EPAM-Lab-Spring-Summer-2022

-## JS premutations task
+## JS classes task

-Implement program to print all permutations of a given string
+Describe base class Entity that can store name.

-Example
+Implement child classes Stuff, Box, User.
-Input: ABC
+Box can store some stuff[].
-Output: ABC, ACB, BAC, BCA, CAB, CBA
+Every box belongs to user

-*Print all permutations in sorted (lexicographic) order
+Add example of usage of these classes, e.g., create some instances, display data related to them

 ## solution
 follow: